21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 14. Rachel Crooks

-Rachel Crooks also first told her story to The New York Times in October.
+Rachel Crooks also first told her story to The New York Times in October 2016.
 The incident she alleged happened in 2005 when she was working as a receptionist at a company that Trump conducted business with.
-She claimed he introduced himself, kissed her on the cheeks, and then kissed her "directly" on the lips — "I was so upset that he thought I was so insignificant that he could do that."
+She claimed he introduced himself, kissed her on the cheeks, and then kissed her "directly" on the lips.

 Trump has denied it happened.
 "None of this ever took place," Trump shouted at a Times reporter last year.

-Right after it happened, Crooks said she hid in her boss's office and then called her sister to tell her about it.
-In an appearance on Megyn Kelly Today Monday, she said that she told her sister, "I don't know what just happened but I felt terrible."
+Right after it happened, Crooks said she hid in her boss' office and then called her sister to tell her about it.
+In a 2017 appearance on Megyn Kelly Today, she said that she told her sister, "I don't know what just happened but I felt terrible."

 That night, she also told her boyfriend.
 "I asked, 'How was your day?'" her then-boyfriend Clint Hackenburg told the Times.
 "She paused for a second, and then started hysterically crying."